xBreaders/scraper_test/test_base/bluebird/docs/docs/error-explanations.md

 ## Error: Cannot promisify an API that has normal methods

-This error indicates you have tried to call [Promise.promisifyAll](.) on an object that already has a property with the `Async` suffix:
+This error indicates you have tried to call [Promise.promisifyAll](.) on an object that already has a property with the `AsyncTest` suffix:

 ```js
 var myApi = { foo: function(cb){ ... }, fooAsync(cb) { ... }
 ```

-This is because Bluebird adds the `Async` suffix to distinguish the original method from the promisified one, so `fooAsync` would have been overridden.
+This is because Bluebird adds the `AsyncTest` suffix to distinguish the original method from the promisified one, so `fooAsync` would have been overridden.
 In order to avoid this - either rename `fooAsync` before promisifying the API, or call [Promise.promisify](.) manually on select properties.

 You may also use the custom suffix option to choose another suffix that doesn't result in conflicts.